JongKI-PARK/algorithm/Chapter23/README.md

 #### Kruskal and Prim algorithm Correctness
 How can the correctness proof of generic algorithms be applied to the correctness proofs of Prim and Kruskal algorithms?

+* Remember in Kruskal's algorithm, the set A is a ***forest***.
+The safe edge added to A is always a least-weight edge in the graph that connects two distinct components(trees).
+1. Prior to each iteration, A is Ø and it is a subset of some minimum spanning tree.
+1-1.
+All the vertices becomes a tree consisting of a single vertex by MAKE-SET() operation.
+2. Edges $(u, v) \in E$ sorted in nondecreasing order by weight are retrieved sequentially, and if u and v do not belong to the same tree, the two trees are combined with the UNION() operation.
+????? 여기서 선택된 edge가 safe edge임을 어떻게 보여야 할까
+3. Safe edge is added to A and at each step, A is still a subset of some minimum spanning tree.
+4. This process is repeated until S contains all vertices.

 * Remember in Prim's algorithm, the set A forms a ***single tree***.
 The safe edge added to A is always a least-weight edge connecting the tree to a vertex not in the tree.
 1. Prior to each iteration, A is consisted of a single source vertex which is a subset of some minimum spanning tree.
-1 - 1.
-Cut (S, V - S) is made where S = {r} and V - S = V -{r}
+1-1.
+Cut (S, V - S) is made where S = {r} and V - S = V -{r}.
+Cut (S, V - S) respects set A of edges.
 2. At each step, it determines an edge (u, v) which is safe.
+2-1.
+At this point, edge (u, v) is a crossing edge.
+It crosses the cut (S, V - S) where u ∈ S , v ∈ V - S.
 3. Safe edge is added to A and at each step, A is still a subset of some minimum spanning tree.

-* Remember in Kruskal's algorithm, the set A is a ***forest***.
-The safe edge added to A is always a least-weight edge in the graph that connects two distinct components(trees).
-1. Prior to each iteration, A is Ø and it is a subset of some minimum spanning tree.
-2. At each step, it determines an edge (u, v) which is safe.
-3. Safe edge is added to A and at each step, A is still a subset of some minimum spanning tree.
+(Theorem 23.1)
+3-1.
+Cut (S, V - S) is expanded to include vertex v.
+4. This process is repeated until S contains all vertices.

 ## Exercises and Problems